If you’re looking to add some low-maintenance plants, shrubs and trees to your garden, why not go native?

 Native plants are those that have evolved under local growing conditions.
 Western Washington is a haven for everything from salal and huckleberry to vine maple and madrone.

 Native plants are less prone to disease and, once established, require less watering than non-native species.
 They don’t require pesticides or fertilizers.
 Another plus – replacing a lawn with natives reduces maintenance time.
 In addition, native plants prevent erosion and provide habitat for wildlife.
+Nowadays, homeowners tend to have a beautiful yard with native and exotic plants, scintillated outdoor lighting (check out firms that provide landscape lighting in Marietta, GA), and a small fountain.
+The addition of such features in the backyard generally enhances the overall look of a home and increases its value.

 “The plants that have been growing year after year in your gardening region are going to do better in your garden,” said Janell Patterson of Wildflowers Northwest.
 “They are also going to benefit pollinators, bring in more birds, bring in more bees and more butterflies because those animals have adapted with those plants.”